exfinium/isought/_posts/2018-10-23-third-biscuit-studies.md

 In both cases the consequence is **failure to be one’s best self**.
 How is this immoral?

 ### social and individual
 Some argue that morality has no basis without a social context.
 On these terms what is the social harm of failure to be one’s best self?
 It can only be that **society has a moral claim on the individual** and by failing to achieve their potential the individual is withholding from society its rightful share of the individual’s production.
-Conversely, a needlessly unhealthy person might make an unfair claim on society in the form of increased demand for public health care and accommodations for obesity as a disability.
+Further, a needlessly unhealthy person might make an unfair claim on society in the form of increased demand for public health care and accommodations for obesity as a disability.

 The individual morality claim would be that **the individual has a moral obligation to themselves** to be their best self, to live the most lively and meaningful life they can achieve.
 Though lacking a social founding, this idea is not anti-social, rather in practice it is inevitably pro-social.